A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Complexity

 \section{Complexity}

-In this section we present a formula for the polynomial degree of growth of the complexity function of a polytopal cut and project set.
+In this section we present a formula for the asymptotic polynomial degree of the complexity function of a polytopal cut and project set.
 This is the same formula as given in \cite[Theorem 6.1]{KoiWalI} but with hypotheses weakened to allow for non-convex and labelled polytopal windows.
+Afterwards, we outline some important consequences of having low complexity that follow from this result.